marbuthnott/bookmark_challenge/README.md

 As a user,
 So I can remove a bookmark,
 I would like the system to delete a specific row from the bookmarks table.

+As a user,
+So I can update a bookmark,
+I would like the system to modify a bookmark.
 ```

 ### User Story 1